09 — Testing the Untestable

 The Level-Up Trick

-Leveling the party wasn’t as simple as “set level = 70.”
-Pokémon don’t store their level directly — they store experience points, and the level is derived from the EXP value using species-specific growth rate tables:
+Leveling the party was not as simple as setting level = 70.
+Pokémon do not store their level.
+They store experience points.
+The level comes from the EXP value through species-specific growth rate tables:

 u32 exp = gExperienceTables[gSpeciesInfo[species].growthRate][70];